HullSeals/cmdr-management/README.md

 If for some reason you are unable to do so, emailing us at Code[at]hullseals[dot]space will also reach the same team.

 # Roadmap
-In the short term, the only major known change upcoming is the establishment of site-wide assets such as headers and footers to standardize some aspects of code, and changing the aspect view to use a center article design.
+This project is not expected to gain any new features in the near future.

 As always, bugfixes, speed, and stability updates are priorities as discovered, as well as general enhancements over time.

 # Contributing
 Interested in joining the Hull Seals Cyberseals?
-Read up on [the Welcome Board](https://gitlab.com/hull-seals-cyberseals/welcome-to-the-hull-seals-devops-board).
+Read up on [the Welcome Board](https://gitlab.com/hull-seals/welcome).

 # Authors and Acknowledgements
 The majority of this code was written by [David Sangrey](https://gitlab.com/Rixxan).

-Many thanks to all of our [Contributors](https://gitlab.com/hull-seals-cyberseals/welcome-to-the-hull-seals-devops-board/blob/master/CONTRIBUTORS.md).
+Many thanks to all of our [Contributors](https://gitlab.com/hull-seals/welcome/-/blob/master/CONTRIBUTORS.md).

 Layout design by [Wolfii Namakura](https://gitlab.com/wolfii1), implemented by [David Sangrey](https://gitlab.com/Rixxan).